aerospike-examples/aerospike-modeling/README.md

 ```

 This enables several types of searches using the Map API methods:
- * Get the event in a timestamp range (time slicing).
+ * Get the event in a timestamp range (time slicing)
  * Get all the events of a specific type
  * Get all the events matching a list of specified types